-How do you structure your HCI research programme when you are heading your own group?
-This article presents the Media Computing Group at RWTH Aachen University and its goal to explore the future of collaborative, ubiquitous interaction with audiovisual media.
-It explains how this initial research vision has led to work in a research matrix: contributions on different levels, from HCI theory and algorithms to toolkits, testbeds, and design patterns, intersect with three topical research directions - interaction with audiovisual, ubiquitous, and collaborative systems.
+This paper presents the Media Computing Group at RWTH Aachen University and its goal to explore the future of collaborative, ubiquitous interaction with audiovisual media.
+It explains how this initial research vision has led to work on the levels of HCI theory, algorithms, toolkits, testbeds, and design patterns.
 It also introduces some of our external collaborations, in particular the Excellence Initiative, Germany's most fundamental change in government research funding to date, which supports RWTH and our group.